 Read: How to add a File type or Process Exclusion to Windows Security.

-Once you do that, I will also suggest protecting the folder using Controlled Folder Access.
-Since the file is not monitored for threat, the controlled folder access will make sure an external program does not modify it.
+Once you do that, I suggest protecting the folder using Controlled Folder Access.
+Since the file is not monitored for threats, the controlled folder access will ensure an external program does not modify it.
 That way, your folder will always be secure.

 TIP: You can also include Add an exclusion in the context menu.